 Amsterdam —> Brussels —> Alghero —> Dolomites/Cortina d’Ampezzo —> Venice —> Florence —> Rome —> Dublin —> Galway —> Westport —> HOME!

 I had a wonderful experience in Amsterdam, a not so great experience in Belgium, and now I was headed to Sardinia with no idea what to expect.
 One thing that this backpacking trip had already taught me was to not set any expectations at all.
-I would be attending a 5-day Italian language course and staying in the home of a Sardinian family who spoke little to no english at all.
-I was a complete beginner when it came to the Italian language.
-I was definitely nervous but excited.
+I would be attending a 5-day Italian language course and staying in the home of a Sardinian family, who by the way, spoke little to no English at all.
+I knew little more than “tutto bene” when it came to the Italian language, so I was definitely nervous but excited.

 When I get to the home I would be staying at, I was met by Paola, an extremely warm and welcoming Sardinian woman who kissed me on both cheeks, ushered me inside and gave me a tour of her home.
 She was over the moon when she saw my pregnant belly.
 I also met Paola’s husband, Tonino and Christine.
 Christine was a girl from Germany who was also staying in the house, she would be attending the language school with me, she spoke fluent English and a decent amount of Italian as well.
 Her presence was so great.
 She and I quickly became friends and would spend the next 5 days getting gelato and coffee together.
 Also, she mostly bridged the communication gap between Paola and I, so that was great.